dreal/probreach/README.md

 ProbReach
 =========
 ProbReach - software for calculating bounded probabilistic reachability in hybrid systems with random continuous initial parameters.
 Currently one continuous random variable is supported.
+A version supporting multiple random variables will be released soon.

 1. Required packages
 --------------------